Aadil29/Voice-Auth-DF-System/README.md

 ### 3.1 Download Pretrained Speaker Recognition Model

-1. In termainl or Anaconda prompt where the enviroment is active, run the command to inliase lfs.
+1. In terminal or Anaconda prompt where the enviroment is active, run the command to inliase lfs.

 ```bash
 git lfs install